oci-landing-zones/oci-cis-landingzone-quickstart/terraform.md

 Once variable values are provided, click Next, review stack values and create the stack.

-In the stack page use the appropriate buttons to plan/apply/destroy your stack.
+In the Stack page use the appropriate buttons to plan/apply/destroy your stack.

 ![Run Stack](images/RunStack.png)